I often get asked (always when I’m scoffing my face in), “you eat so much, how are you not fat?”.

 It’s about the facts, nutrition, science and food coming together.
 I’m going to split this post into three sections: food, mentality and fitness.

 First of all, it’s important to keep in mind that I don’t want you to eat because you have to; I want you to eat because it’s delicious.
 If you don’t know how to cook, then there’s your starting point.
-Learn how to prepare food from scratch — then maintaining weight will become a lot easier.
+Learn how to prepare food from scratch: start watching YouTube recipe videos, give foodie Facebook pages a ‘like’, buy cookery books, go to cooking classes — do what you find easiest to learn, then maintaining weight will become a lot easier.

 Soup is essential in the Asian diet.
 We drink it either before or after our meal.
 Our soup is essentially bone broth (made with boiling meat bones in water).
 It’s packed with vegetables, beans and natural Chinese herbs (you should see mummy Wong’s cupboard).
 Broth takes hours to boil but is super easy to make.
 Why bones, you ask?
 The gelatin from the bone marrow contains glycine that is anti-inflammatory and helps to regulate metabolism, maintain lean muscle mass, preserve bone strength and control cellular health.
 The vitamins, proteins, and minerals from the ingredients dissolve in the water — giving you a balanced supply of nutrition which helps to keep you full.
 The Chinese love to poach chicken feet in the soup because it has a lot of collagen that is good for the skin.
 It’s not uncommon to see an old Asian woman ask the local butcher for meat bones (I totally see myself doing that in thirty years).
 Centuries ago, we needed to make use of limited resources to their full potential.
 These days we boil our veg to death and then chuck away the mineral water containing all the good bits.
 If you’re vegetarian, veg broth works just as well (don’t forget the spinach for iron).
 If you’re not brave enough for trotter soup, don’t worry, there’s always Pho (Vietnamese rice noodles).